Getting the marketing price right when selling your home, what is the most successful strategy?

 Why Some Agents Advertise Below the Home Report Value

-Some agents promote the idea that pricing your property well under its Home Report value will attract more interest online, spark a bidding war and ultimately lead to a quicker sale.
-While this might sound like a smart tactic, the reality is that substantially marketing your home substantially under home report value introduces serious risks.
-There are a number of homes over the past few months being marketed at substantially under home report value, for example a property with a value of £230,000 bein marketed at offers over £210,000 and owners expectations of achieving over the home report value can seriously be undermined by this marketing strategy.
+Some agents promote the idea that pricing your property substantially under its Home Report value will attract more interest online, spark a bidding war and ultimately lead to a quicker sale.
+We have seen many homes over the last few months being marketed this way, while this might sound like a smart tactic, the reality is that marketing your home substantially under home report value introduces serious risks.
+We take a more balanced, evidence-led approach, for instance, a home valued at £230,000 should in our opinion be marketed at Offers Over £225,000 or £228,000.
+This attracts viewers/ buyers who can afford your home and gives a clear indication of the owners expectation of achieving at least home report value or above.

 The Negatives of Advertising Your Home Too Low